Kazutaka333/magicOfMemo/README.md

 Dependency Manager:
 - Carthage
 - CocoaPods

 ![Top image](https://raw.githubusercontent.com/Kazutaka333/magicOfMemo/master/top.png)

 ## Challenge that I have:
-I needed to create a model class by subclassing both Codable and NSManagedObject so that I can decode JSON object and store them into CoreData seemlessly.
+I needed to create a model class by subclassing both Codable and NSManagedObject so that I can decode JSON object and store them into CoreData seamlessly.
 This was a bit challenging but gave me the deeper understanding of Codable and NSManagedObject.